This year, you’re going to stick to your New Year’s resolutions... here’s how!

 Don’t reach for the stars; sometimes settling for the clouds can be better.
 If you’ve never done a push-up in your life, chances are, you may be wasting your money on a year-long gym membership.
 Setting a realistic resolution not only makes it achievable – it’s also a morale boost.
 May we suggest starting with hiking once a week?

 Make the necessary changes a few days before the new year.
 That way, you’re already sort of working towards your goal before you’re meant to start.
 For example, if you plan on taking the Veganuary challenge, it will help to stock your pantry and fridge with plant-based treats in advance.
 Also, think of a Plan B just in case you fall back to your old ways.
 It can be reaffirming mantras or even reaching out to your friends and family for support.

 The caterpillar didn’t turn into a butterfly overnight so don’t expect to see results immediately.
 Habits are ingrained in us – quitting something would probably take as long as it took you to form that habit.
 Repeat after us: Put in the work now and reap the benefits later.

 Motivation, where are you?

-Our motivation meter will be at its peak in the beginning but as the weeks pass, it will slowly start to wane and it’s almost like fighting with your own brain.
-Don’t be hard on yourself though – just remember why you started in the first place.
+Our motivation meter will be at its peak in the beginning but as the weeks pass, it will slowly start to wane and it’s almost like fighting with yourself.
+Don’t be hard on yourself, though – just remember why you started in the first place.
 If you slip up, that doesn’t mean all your efforts have been in vain.
 Journal your journey as it’s a learning opportunity and you’ll be more prepared the next time when you’re feeling blase.

 Self-care apps to the rescue